cs-ed/edtech-plan-SherrySwenson/README.md

 ![alt text](IMG_1703.jpg)
 # Educational Technology Plan

 The purpose of my educational technology plan is to design a diagram for a future **Introduction to Computer Science** course to be taught as an elective for *grade nine*.
 Currently, freshmen take an Integrated Technology / Career Education hybrid course that touches on the basics of technology.
 The idea is that a new computer science course would be an elective course for those students interested in sampling or diving deeper into computer science.
+As it is an introductory course and equity is important, I will not require a prerequisite in the way of coursework or GPA.

 ## Context